iritfh1/Fraud-detection/README.md

   - Use techniques like label encoding and normalization.

 4. Model Training
-  - XGBoost proved to be the best classifier for predicting fraud, providing the highest ROC-AUC
+  - Compared RandomForest and XGBoost.
+RandomForest proved to be the best classifier for predicting fraud, providing the highest ROC-AUC
   - Handle imbalanced datasets using Upscaling/Downscaling.

 5. Model Evaluation